 When talking with students, I often refer to certain aspects of their writing as U-turn signs: vague pronoun reference; unclear use of ordinals; failure to consistently use core terminology; withholding a verb till the very end of a sentence; listing without alerting the reader that you are doing so; relying heavily on devices such as ‘aforementioned’, ‘former/latter’, or ‘respectively’.
 All of these practices can send readers backwards, denying them their best chance at a one-way trip through your writing.
 I have talked about many of these specific issues in the blog, but today I want to talk about this issue more broadly.
-(If you are looking for concrete advice for creating better flow in your writing, try these posts: Transitions; Subjects and Verbs; Lists (Parts One, Two, and Three); Signposting and Metadiscourse; Best Laid Plans.
-You could also consult this great post from Carol Saller of the Lingua Franca blog in which she provides a helpful list of the many things we all do to distract our readers.)
+(If you are looking for concrete advice for creating better flow in your writing, try these posts: Transitions; Sentences; Lists (Parts One, Two, and Three); Signposting and Metadiscourse; Best Laid Plans.

 Underlying this particular critique of student writing is the assumption that readers are entitled to a one-way trip through a piece of writing.
 And, honestly, as far as oversimplification go, I’m pretty comfortable with this one.
 It is generally desirable for writers to take responsibility for the fate of their readers.
 Most students are happy to leave it at that and to devote their attention to concrete strategies that may help to create a unidirectional flow in their writing.
 However, there are also some students who are genuinely suspicious of my assumption that the author is responsible for creating this one-way trip.
 Since our assumptions about academic writing have both disciplinary and cultural roots, I find it useful to spend a bit of time discussing these issues when they arise in the writing classroom.